RomanHargrave/lyrebird/README.md

 Full usage details are provided by Lyrebird itself, by running `lyrebird help`.

+Subcommands are:

+- `net-send tcp <IP:PORT> [message]` which will send a short message over TCP to the destination address at the given port.
+IPv6 is supported.
+- `file delete|create|modify <FILE>` which will create, delete, or append to a given file.
+- `exec <EXE> [args...]` which will start a program with optional arguments.

+## Platform Support

+Lyrebird has been tested on Windows and Linux.
+Platform-specific features are known to work on macOS, but the entire package has not been tested on macOS.

 ## Logging

 Events are logged as a series of records, specifically as a series of